tjweisman/bn_graph_draw/README.md

 RUNNING:

 To run the graph drawer, run "./launch" from the repo directory.
+If this doesn't seem to be working, you can run "python main.py" (the program will still work, but you won't be able to compute Jacobians)

 Click to place a vertex.
 Click two vertices to create an edge between them.
 Shift-click to both place a vertex and create an edge between it and the currently selected vertex.

-INFORMATION DISPLAY:

-Top: Laplacian matrix for this graph

-Middle: Nonzero elementary divisors of the Laplacian matrix

-Bottom: The pairing <d,d> for some nonzero element d

 TODO:

--complete implementation of gonality-computing algorithm

--implement double-buffering
+make gonality computations more efficient (possibly by porting to Cython, possibly by cleaning up the algorithm implementation)